How to Install a Peephole in a Door

 - Use a tape measure to locate the center of your door and mark the spot where you want to install the viewer.
 Be sure it’s at a height that’s convenient for all the members of your household.

-- Spade bits come in a variety of sizes.
+- Bits come in a variety of sizes.
 Be sure to select the size that will bore the diameter of the hole you’ll need for your viewer.
 Your viewer’s installation instructions will provide the size of the hole needed.

-- This door is fiberglass but if it were wood it could splinter.
-To keep from splintering the wood, start drilling slowly from the exterior side of the door first, and stop when the tip of the bit sticks through the interior surface.
+- When installing a peephole on a wood door, start drilling slowly from the exterior side of the door first, and stop when the tip of the bit sticks through the interior surface to keep it from splintering.

-- Take the bit and line it up with the edge of the door and wrap tape around the bit’s shaft to mark the correct depth for drilling the hole.
+- Take the bit and line it up with the edge of the door and wrap tape around the bit’s shaft to mark the correct depth to ensure that you don’t drill all the way through from one side.

 - Drill at a 90-degree angle until the tape line is reached, then use the pilot hole you just created to drill back out from the interior side to complete the hole.